 CAMP RED CLOUD -- Warrior Country leaders are replacing quarterly town hall meetings with a different format they believe will help better inform the Area I community about important local matters.

-The first of the new Area I Command Information Exchange meetings is scheduled for May 7 from 10:30 -- 11:45 a.m. on Camp Casey at the Community Activity Center, bldg.
+The same information will also be passed to the community through postings to official Facebook pages and through other media, including the command channel, James said.The first of the new Area I Command Information Exchange meetings is scheduled for May 7 from 10:30 -- 11:45 a.m. on Camp Casey at the Community Activity Center, bldg.
 2236.